chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with one distinctive feature: functions accept arguments at any place not just at the end.
-While most languages require you declare functions this way:
+Talk is a programming language with one defining feature: functions accept arguments at any place not just at the end.
+While most languages require you to declare functions like this:

     FunctionName(argument1, argument2)

-Talk lets you do it like this:
+Talk is happy to let you do it this way:

     (argument1)FunctionName(argument2)

 ###What's so great about that?###
-Consider a function that takes a list of integers and returns the first N items greater than a certain integer T. In other languages, you'll write it like this:
+Consider a function that takes a list of integers and returns the first N items greater than a certain integer T. In other languages, you'll have to write:

     GetFirstGreaterThan(N, intList, T)

-You might choose a different name, but it'll end up being just as cryptic.
-Without additional comments or a peek inside the implementation, it is hard to make sense of what this function does.
+This is very hard to make sense of without additional comments or a peek into the implemention.

-Talk, on the other hand, allows you to declare the same function so:
+With Talk, you can declare the same function like this:

     GetFirst(N)ItemsIn(intList)GreaterThan(T)

-This declaration is so clear and direct you don't need any comments.
-It reads like comment itself.
+Clear and direct.
+You don't need any comments.
+The declaration practically reads like a comment itself.

-What this means is that Talk doesn't force you into unnatural contortions when writing functions.
-As you'll see below, Talk's function invocation syntax reinforces this philosophy even further.
+So this is what's good about this syntax: you're not forced into unnatural contortions to get your intent across.
+This makes for programs that are readable and expressive.
+As you'll see below, Talk's function invocation syntax reinforces this even further.

 ###Invocations###
 #####Aparenthesia#####